sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

-Towards the end of last year we ripped the "beta" label off of Campaigns and started to concentrate on getting more customers to use it: writing better (or even any) documentation, improving the onboarding process, providing troubleshooting help, fixing bugs and edge cases.
+Towards the end of last year we ripped the "beta" label off of Campaigns and started to concentrate on getting more customers to use it: writing better (or in some cases any) documentation, improving the onboarding process, providing troubleshooting help, and fixing bugs and edge cases.

-At the same time our fast-growing product marketing team started working towards making our product as a whole more consistent.
+At the same time, our fast-growing product marketing team started working towards making our product as a whole more consistent.
 One thing that stood out was the name "Campaigns".
-Next to the names of our other features it didn't fit in.
-It also always required a sentence or two of explanation ("Glad you asked.
-A campaign is a ...").
-In a data-driven approach to finding a new name Batch Changes came out as the winner.
+Next to the names of our other features, it didn't fit in.
+It also always required a sentence or two of explanation. ("Glad you asked.
+A campaign is a ...")
+In a data-driven approach to finding a new name, Batch Changes came out as the winner.
 Ahead of Campaigns, Batches, Clusters, Bulk Changes, and others.
-No one asked in a survey needed an explanation and nearly everyone understood what the feature is roughly about.
+No one we asked in our survey needed an explanation, and nearly everyone understood what the feature was roughly about.

 But renaming what we built _again_?
 It would've been tempting to answer with "customers are already using it, why bother?" or "we've recorded demo videos with the old names!" or "there's so many screenshots we would need to change".
-In all honesty, though, we had to admit: existing customers probably won't mind as long as it's not a breaking change, some of our screenshots were outdated already, and we've been meaning to record an up-to-date demo video anyway.
+In all honesty, though, we had to admit: existing customers probably wouldn't mind as long as it's not a breaking change, some of our screenshots were outdated already, and we've been meaning to record an up-to-date demo video anyway.